PCem Migration Guide

 PCem’s emulation of some core system components, such as the Programmable Interval Timer (PIT), takes a few shortcuts to improve performance.
 These shortcuts are perfectly fine for games, which is what PCem targets; although, they have caused issues with the software preservation side of things, as we found out with Microsoft Word 1.0, the MR BIOS and other old pieces of software.

 In addition to taking fewer shortcuts, 86Box also tries to follow the specifications of these components, rather than implement the minimum viable feature set, which is - once again - good enough for games, but not good enough for some other applications.
 Generally speaking, the more accurate a component’s emulation is made, the more host CPU horsepower it will require.
-There are certain limits to what’s attainable to emulate (as an example, we don’t do CPU caches, as that is too complex even for other non-PC emulators), but we try to follow what’s possible.
+There are certain limits to what’s attainable to emulate (as an example, we don’t handle CPU cache, as that is too complex even for other non-PC emulators), but we try to follow what’s possible.

-PCem has a built-in manager, which allows you to keep and run multiple emulated machine configurations from one place.
-86Box does not have such a manager, though one is planned for the future.
-For now, you can use our 86Box Manager or other manager applications developed by the community, which provide at least basic configuration management.
+After years of requests, 86Box v5.0 finally brings a preview for a built-in manager, which allows you to keep and run multiple emulated machine configurations from one place.
+As with PCem, open 86Box directly to start the manager.
+You can also use Avalonia 86 or other manager applications developed by the community.

 There is no migration path for configuration files, as the format is too different.
 You will have to reconfigure your emulated machine on 86Box, but that’s a nice opportunity to double-check your configuration while also checking out our features.
 More on the differences between PCem and 86Box in the configuration department later.